 Board member and event staff: children's activity director

 Jessica is a former Oakland Public Schools K-1 teacher.
 She is knowledgeable and enthusiastic about promoting early literacy.
 She does outreach to organizations that pursue and support young parents in efforts to foster early literacy and is masterful at making Baby Book Club meetings fun and enriching events for children.

 Jessica holds a Masters of Science in Education as well as a California Teacher's Credential, and for many years was involved in leadership positions with Rosa Parks Elementary school's large and active PTA.

 Dr. Winokur came to California from Ohio via Stanford University and Michigan Medical School.
 In 1985 she and Dr. David Kittams formed a business partnership and founded Kiwi Pediatrics at Dr. Kittam's existing practice on Alcatraz Ave.
 She's won awards for work practicing and advocating for quality care, access to resources, and healthy communities for all children and their families.

 Berkeley native, past YMCA After-school programs and Membership Services coordinator, current Business Services Manager

-Jennifer “Jenn” Larsh has a long history of advocacy for the health and wellness of her community, with a focus on children and youth.
-She spent many years working with the South Berkeley YMCA in an after-school learning program and went on to become Berkeley YMCA’s Membership Services Coordinator.
-She left the YMCA to pursue professional opportunities, landing a job as Business Services Manager with a firm in 2018.
-She has been an advocate and advisor for The Berkeley Baby Book Project from it’s very beginnings, before it was formally organized as a California Nonprofit Corporation.
-We are honored and pleased that she has joined the Board.
+Jennifer “Jenn” Larsh has a long history of advocacy for the health and vigor of her community especially it’s children.
+She spent many years working with an after-school learning program at the South Berkeley YMCA and went on to become Berkeley YMCA’s Membership Services Coordinator.
+She left the YMCA to pursue professional opportunities, landing a job as Business Services Manager with an SF firm.

 Miriam Hawley, 1928-2018